Upside-Down Bacon Pancake

 - Maple syrup and butter, optional

-- In a large ovenproof skillet, cook bacon over medium heat until crisp.
+- In a large cast-iron or other ovenproof skillet, cook bacon over medium heat until crisp.
 Remove bacon to paper towels with a slotted spoon.
 Remove drippings, reserving 2 tablespoons.
 Return bacon to pan with reserved drippings; sprinkle with brown sugar.

 - In a small bowl, combine pancake mix and water just until moistened.
 Pour into pan.

-- Bake at 350° for 18-20 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° until a toothpick inserted in the center comes out clean, 18-20 minutes.
 Cool for 10 minutes before inverting onto a serving plate.
-Serve warm with maple syrup and butter if desired.
-Yield: 6 servings.
+If desired, serve warm with maple syrup and butter.

 I made this pancake for my kids before school today.
 It was the best pancake I have ever eaten.
 Made pancake in a cast iron skillet.
 If you are really on the ball, using cast iron even cuts cooking time.
 It also really doesn't even need syrup because of the brown sugar.
 The only drawback I could finds is I now need two identical size cast iron skillets because you want more than one slice!
 Denise Saltsburg, PA